yujia-l/yujia-l.github.io/_pages/about.md

 [BrickSmart: Leveraging Generative AI to Support Children's Spatial Language Learning in Family Block Play](https://yujia-l.github.io/pdfs/BrickSmart.pdf)

 **<u>Yujia Liu</u>**\*, Siyu Zha\*, Yuewen Zhang, Yanjin Wang, Yangming Zhang, Qi Xin, Lunyiu Nie, Chao Zhang, Yingqing Xu.
-- This is also a startup project I led, initially focusing on using generative models to create personalized LEGO instructions, promoting creativity and eco-friendly reuse of LEGO bricks.
+- As the project leader of this startup project, we initially focusing on using generative models to create personalized LEGO instructions, promoting creativity and eco-friendly reuse of LEGO bricks.
 We later expanded the app to support children's spatial language learning in family block play using LLM and Gen-AI technology.
 A lab experiment with 24 parent-child pairs (children aged 6-8) demonstrated its effectiveness in enhancing spatial language skills.
 This work has been submitted to ACM CHI’25, with me being the first author.
 </div>
 </div>